LLNL/pysparkplug/docs/combinators.rst

 .. _main_combinators:
 Combinator Distributions
 ===========================
-*pysparkplug* was designed to handle heterogenous tuples of data.
+*DMLearn* was designed to handle heterogenous tuples of data.
 The :doc:`base distributions <base_distributions>` provide suitable building blocks for a wide array of data types for each component of an observed data tuple.
 The *Combinator* distributions provide a means to stitch together the individual tuple components.

 Contents
 -----------------------